Seeed-Studio/wiki-documents/docs/Wio-Terminal-Getting-Started.md

 **To Enter Bootloader:**

 This is very useful when Wio Terminal crashes or somehow USB serial is not showing up in Arduino IDE.
+Slide the switch **twice very quickly**, as followed:

 <div align=center><img width = 400 src="https://files.seeedstudio.com/wiki/Wio-Terminal/img/Wio-Terminal-Bootloader.png"/></div>

+Once Wio Terminal is in the Bootloader mode, **the blue LED will start to breath** in a way that is different to blinking.
+Check the port again and it should appeared.

 **Testing with SWD**